-No. Submission Matters in Submission Response to Submission No. 14 Submission Landowner / Resident Thornhill Park Matters in Submission 1.
+No. Submission Matters in Submission Response to Submission 14 Landowner / Resident Thornhill Park owner / Resident 1.
 What is the project code for the Thornhill Park Station?
-2. What is the status of the Thornhill Park Station?
-Response to Submission 1.
 Project codes are given to infrastructure where Council is either the acquiring authority for land and / or will be constructing infrastructure.
 Projects where the State Government is acquiring the land and / or constructing infrastructure is not provided a project code in the DCP.
 For example, government schools are not provided with project codes in PSPs.
 Sometimes land acquisition for road / intersection / bridge projects are provided with a project code, as Council acquires the land to build the interim infrastructure on that land before the State Government takes ownership of the road / intersection / bridge asset.
 The Victorian government will be acquiring the land and constructing the railway station in Thornhill Park.
-The subdivisions in the three residential estates adjoining the future station are reserving the land for its acquisition by the Victorian government (current lots identified with white lines and proposed lots identified with blue lines): The state of the s As Council is not acquiring the land or constructing the station it has not been given a project code.
+The subdivisions in the three residential estates adjoining the future station are reserving the land for its acquisition by the Victorian government (current lots identified with white lines and proposed lots identified with blue lines): Fully Regrid ages As Council is not acquiring the land or constructing the station it has not been given a project code.
 This is the case for the Cobblebank Railway Station in this PSP, and the Mt Atkinson Railway Station in the Mt Atkinson PSP.
 The Thornhill Park Station will be delivered by the Victorian government.
 At this stage the Victorian government have not provided any timelines on when the station will be constructed.
 The submitter has advised Council that the above response has resolved their submission.
 Submission resolved.
 Submission to be referred to the Planning Panel for consideration.